mika-s/RandomPerson/Readme.md

 `"INSERT INTO Customers (FirstName, LastName, Address1, Address2, PostalCode, City, Phone) VALUES ("Lars", "Olsen", "Dybviksgata 13", "", "1234", "Gokk", "12345678")`

+RandomPerson can also generate random integers and float between two given numbers, as well as random strings from a list.

 ### Options

 RandomPerson has options for: